nfss83/Installing-PNDA/README.md

 `$ ./stack.sh`

-This process leads 1 or more hours, depends on your machine.
+This process takes 1 or more hours, depends on your machine and the speed of your internet connection.

 ### 1.5 After, open your browser `http://<ip Openstack>/horizon`, download the OpenStack RC File (v3), put it in your OpenStack Server, and run the environment variables.